 Bang--which featured a drink reminiscent of my father's famous "Drop Your Panties Punch", Pam and I went to the Paramount Theatre to hear that night’s speakers.

 Hello Toothpaste (never heard of it), Eos Lip Gloss (never heard of that, either) and partly behind Method soaps and cleaning products (Bingo!)
 Somehow he met the guys who invented that stuff when they were less than nobodies and...actually, I’m not really sure what he did for them.
 The guy was totally entertaining --for two solid hours!--and at the end we got samples of toothpaste, that, although it has cute packaging, it is otherwise a solid “meh”.
+Then again Crest and Colgate are a solid "meh" too.
+It's hard for me to get excited about toothpaste.

 Pam went to hear a talk on sports, and it sounded pretty neat but she didn’t get any toothpaste.